MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

 7. **Performance Test**:
    - Input: `[1, 2, 3, 4, 5, ..., 100000]` (a large sorted array with no duplicates)
    - Expected Output: `100000`
-   - Explanation: Test the performance of your solution on a large input array with no duplicates.
+   - Explanation: Test the performance of my solution on a large input array with no duplicates.

 8. **Single Element Array**:
    - Input: `[42]` (an array with only one element)